TheBlode/Evolution-Gaming-Scripts/README.md

 - Bonus round betting only (double bonus so Coin Flip + Pachinko, Coin Flip + Cash Hunt, Coin Flip + Crazy Time, Pachinko + Cash Hunt, Pachinko + Crazy Time, Cash Hunt + Crazy Time)
 - Random bonus games only betting (double bonus)
 - Random bonus games only betting (but skip some rounds) (double bonus)
+- Insurance bets are also offered on this game;
+    - Insurance bets can be placed on #1 only
+    - Insurance bets can be placed on #1 & #2

 ## Dream Catcher Advanced Autoplay Bot
 Dream Catcher Advanced Autoplay Bot offers the following autoplay modes;